The Center has no permanent staff positions open at this time.

 The Center for Civil Rights annually awards a recent law school graduate with a one- or two-year fellowship.
 Fellows work under the direct supervision of the Center's senior attorneys.
 In the past, Fellows have primary responsibility for one program area (most recently either community development or education) and may contribute to other program areas as well.
 Fellows conduct legal research, work directly with Center clients and draft legal and policy documents submitted to the courts and other organizations.
 A primary objective of the fellowship program is to ensure that future generations of attorneys are equipped to continue the ongoing campaign to secure fair and equal opportunities for minority and low-income people.

 Strong fellowship applicants will have a commitment to civil rights and social justice, excellent verbal and written communication skills, be self-directed, have the ability to manage multiple assignments simultaneously, work with people with diverse perspectives and positions, and exhibit promising leadership potential through professional experiences or law school activities.

 Applicants also should be graduates of an ABA-accredited law school program within the last two years.
-Hired fellows should be admitted to a State Bar within one year of employment.
+Hired fellows should be admitted to a State Bar within six months of employment.
 Admission to the North Carolina State Bar is preferred, but not required.

 How to Apply

 A one-year Fellow position starting in Spring 2017 is currently open.
 Applicants must apply on theUNC Human Resources website prior to February 9, 2017.
 The Center WILL NOT consider applications which arrive in any other manner.

 The center offers several internship positions each summer for rising 2L and 3L students.
 Summer interns assist with the current case load, participate in special projects and have opportunities to meet lawyers, advocates and community leaders who are engaged in social justice work.